Month: October 2008

 The cause of the subprime crisis

 The subprime crisis was caused by regulation and the expectation that some companies were too big to fail – that if those companies got in trouble, the government would make sure their debtors were paid.
 What did regulation tell financiers about subprime loans?
-It told them they had better make subprime loans, or face a …
+It told them they had better make subprime loans, or face a lawsuit by ACORN, a lawsuit in which the regulators made it clear they would be …

 economics